arassec/igor/documentation/docs/developer/component.md

 ```

 ### @IgorSimulationSafe
-This annotation marks connector's method as safe for execution during simulated job runs.
+This annotation marks connector methods as safe for execution during simulated job runs.

 Only methods marked with `@IgorSimulationSafe` will be executed during simulated job runs.
 For all other methods of a connector, a proxy will be generated which uses default values.